dkobak/simclr-cifar10/README.md

 **Evaluation** is done on the test set, using the representation before the projection head.
 * kNN classifier uses cosine distance (Euclidean distance yields worse results by ~3 percentage points).
 * `lin precomp` trains a linear readout on precomputed representations.
-Here I follow Ermolov et al. and use Adam (learning rate 0.01 for 500 epochs with weight decay 5e-6) with cosine annealing.
-For ResNet18 and ResNet34 (512-dim representations) I got almost equally good results using logistic regression from `scikit-learn`; for ResNet50 (2048-dim representations) it was worse.
+Here I follow Ermolov et al. and use Adam (learning rate 0.01 for 500 epochs) with cosine annealing.
+Weight decay 5e-6 for ResNet18 and ResNet34 (512-dim representations) and no weight decay for ResNet50 (2048-dim representation).
+Logistic regression from `scikit-learn` gave slightly worse restuls.
 * `lin augm` trains a linear readout using data augmentations (crops and horizontal flips).
-This is slower than `lin precomp` because the representations cannot be precomputed, but tends to give slightly better results.
-I use Adam (learning rate 0.1 for 100 epochs with weight decay 5e-6) with cosine annealing.
+This is slower than `lin precomp` because the representations cannot be precomputed, but tends to give better results.
+I use Adam (learning rate 0.1 for 100 epochs) with cosine annealing.
+Weight decay 5e-6 for ResNet18 and ResNet34 and no weight decay for ResNet50.

 Pull requests that improve any of these results are very welcome.
 I can run suggested PRs on A100.